The definitive guide to making a digital magazine

 Unless you have a developer and web designer permanently on hand within your team, it’s best to let specialist storytelling platforms handle the backend magic — along with all the tech wizardry that goes into handling browser and software updates.
 This will save you money in the long run, and ensure that you can focus your efforts on the creative side of publishing amazing stories for your digital magazine.

 Ready to get started?
-Publish your first story free with Shorthand, and learn more about how your amazing magazine stories can be published natively on the web.
+Publish your first story with Shorthand, and learn more about how your amazing magazine stories can be published natively on the web.

 10. Reward yourself